What Job Seekers Hate About Your Hiring Process

 So, what can be done?
 Airbnb Recruiter, Jill Riopelle, considered her sources when she had a not-so-great experience when first joining the company.
 Her first choice: her new coworkers.
 Who knows the hiring process better than the people who lived it?
 Ask what parts your employees struggled with and consider what would have helped solve them.

 While paper work and resumes pile up, it can be easy to forget that the world of recruiting and HR is all about people.
-Because the whole purpose is to find the right candidate, the focus should be on who the individual is and what they can do for the team.
+Because the whole purpose is to find the right candidate in the job market, the focus should be on who the individual is and what they can do for the team.
 Unfortunately, with that hefty goal, the candidate experience is often overlooked or not entirely considered.
 The pressure to not scare off talent is fierce, but that doesn’t mean it can’t be navigated.
 The best start is to look within your own employees.